Building Flight Deck, a skill package for Claude Code

 Seven ways the defaults let me down

 None of these are bugs.
-They are defaults, and defaults are exactly the kind of thing you can override with the right instructions, if you write them down once instead of re-explaining them every session.
+They are defaults, right down to the assumption that more code reads as more thorough.
+Defaults are exactly the kind of thing you can override with the right instructions, if you write them down once instead of re-explaining them every session.

 Seven axes, packaged